 Proud Mary © Marie Cecile Thijs, 2019

-The contemporary Delft Blue started at Royal Delft.
-Without the entrepunerial Geertruida Piccardt, the innovation of Joost Thooft and Abel Labouhèchere the colour blue from Royal Delft would not be as iconic as it is today.
-During the exhibition Nouveau Blue: vision to realisation, these stories were told.
+The current Delft Blue started at Royal Delft.
+Without the entrepreneurship of Geertruida Piccardt, the innovation of Joost Thooft and Abel Labouchère, the color blue of Royal Delft would never have been as iconic as it is today.
+These stories were told in the exhibition Nouveau Blue: from vision to realization.